awsdocs/aws-directory-service-admin-guide/doc_source/join_linux_instance.md

 ad_access_filter = (memberOf=cn=admins,ou=Testou,dc=example,dc=com)
 ```

-In order for the configuration to take affect you need to restart the sssd service:
+In order for the configuration to take effect, you need to restart the sssd service:

 ```
 sudo systemctl restart sssd.service